Learn how a baby's system of attachment develops over the first year of life. Attachment will solidify as a baby's memory develops.

 Learn how to recognize the signs and symptoms of depression, how they can impact your teen and how depression is diagnosed.

-Learn how depression is different from sadness.
-Also learn about what causes depression, how common it is in children and teens, and what you can do to help your child.
+Depression is different from situational or short-term sadness.
+Learn about what causes depression, how common it is in children and teens, and what you can do to help your child.

 Find answers to frequently asked questions teenagers have about breastfeeding, including how long it's recommended, supplementing with formula, and troubleshooting.